geosir/clubhub/README.md

 In particular, you should set the `CLUBHUB_CONTACT_EMAIL` setting.
 More guidance on settings can be found in the **Settings** section of this README.

+You should also add Locations and Hub Groups as needed in the admin panel.
+At least one Location must be added and active before events may be submitted.

 You can customize Club Hub by editing the templates in `clubhub/main/templates`.
 In particular,
  * `main` contains the templates for the main event listing,